chandrakalakh/terraform_demo/README.md

 # terraform_demo
-This project explains about remote_exec provisioners.
+This project explains about remote_exec provisioners..